-Xuver has developed an interactive tool that allows you to walk through a 3D drawing.
+Xuver has developed an interactive tool that allows you to walk through 3D models – and it all works within the browser.

 With the Xuver viewer, 3D architectural drawings can now be viewed within the browser.
 This interactive tool simplifies the process of explaining a 3D design to a client and was received very well by many architects in The Netherlands.